 Boomtown, 9 – 12 August

-Expect big things from Boomtown’s 10th chapter.
-This multifaceted music and theatrical event is hosted at the Matterley Estate, Winchester, and amongst the 600 artists announced so far are Gorillaz (a UK exclusive headlining slot), Die Antwoord, Limp Bizkit, and three-time Grammy winner Ben Harper & The Innocent Criminals.
+We’re expecting big things from Boomtown’s 11th chapter.
+This multifaceted music and theatrical event is hosted at the Matterley Estate, Winchester, and last year’s event featured the likes of Gorillaz (a UK exclusive headlining slot), Die Antwoord, Limp Bizkit, and three-time Grammy winner Ben Harper & The Innocent Criminals.
 Boomtown puts equal importance on stage design and theatrical storylines, with the ‘city’ split into nine unique districts; for the ultimate experience get yourself a ticket to , an immersive theatrical camping experience in the heart of the city, curated by the award winning Bearded Kitten.
+An official sell-out in February, there is limited late availability through the resale of Wednesday entry festival tickets and tied traveller packages, limited availability for the luxury offering at Boomtown Springs.
+For tickets visit or for more information or to plan your trip visit:

 Where to stay?
 Hannah’s, Winchester.
 Not many, if any, hotels are named after their owners, but then not many hoteliers are quite as much of a selling point as Hannah McIntyre.
 Not that she craves limelight – quite the opposite – but her youth (mid-twenties), warmth and enthusiasm do set the tone for her equally stunning guesthouse.
 Two things alone make it the current go-to address for this absorbing cathedral town, whether for visitors (she also serves afternoon teas to non-residents), bridal couples or honeymooners: it’s got wow factor and Hannah is committed to doing the finest possible job.
 In a former livery, then dancehall, a huge arched front door leads into a lofty, dramatic living space, complete with antique piano, sofas around a wood burner, bookshelves and honesty bar.
 The three exciting bedrooms have huge comfy beds and baths on mezzanines reached by almost vertical wooden steps.
 Hannah’s breakfasts are special and her B&B an unalloyed delight.
 Doubles from £185.